South Vietnam

 The beginnings of the Vietnam War occurred in 1955 with an uprising by the newly organized National Liberation Front for South Vietnam (Việt Cộng), armed and supported by North Vietnam, with backing mainly from China and the Soviet Union.
 Larger escalation of the insurgency occurred in 1965 with American intervention and the introduction of regular forces of Marines, followed by Army units to supplement the cadre of military advisors guiding the Southern armed forces.
 A regular bombing campaign over North Vietnam was conducted by offshore US Navy airplanes, warships, and aircraft carriers joined by Air Force squadrons through 1966 and 1967.
-Fighting peaked up to that point during the Tet Offensive of February 1968, when there were over a million South Vietnamese soldiers and 500,000 US soldiers in South Vietnam.
+Fighting peaked up to that point during the Tet Offensive of February 1968, when there were over a million South Vietnamese soldiers, 500,000 U.S. soldiers, and 100,000 soldiers from other allied nations such as South Korea, Australia, and Thailand in South Vietnam.
 What started as a guerrilla war eventually turned into a more conventional fight as the balance of power became equalized.
-An even larger, armored invasion from the North commenced during the Easter Offensive following US ground-forces withdrawal, and had nearly overrun some major northern cities until being beaten back.
+An even larger, armored invasion from the North commenced during the Easter Offensive following US ground-forces withdrawal, and had nearly overrun some major southern cities until being beaten back.

 Despite a truce agreement under the Paris Peace Accords, concluded in January 1973 after five years of on-and-off negotiations, fighting continued almost immediately afterwards.
 The regular North Vietnamese army and Việt-Cộng auxiliaries launched a major second combined-arms conventional invasion in 1975.
-Communist forces overran Saigon on 30 April 1975, marking the end of the Republic of Vietnam.
-On 2 July 1976, the North Vietnam-controlled Republic of South Vietnam and the Democratic Republic of Vietnam (North Vietnam) merged to form the Socialist Republic of Vietnam.
+Communist forces overran Saigon on 30 April 1975 in what is called the fall of Saigon, marking the end of the Republic of Vietnam.
+On 2 July 1976, the Democratic Republic of Vietnam (North Vietnam) and the North Vietnamese-controlled Republic of South Vietnam merged to form the Socialist Republic of Vietnam; Saigon was renamed Ho Chi Minh City.

 Etymology

 The official name of the South Vietnamese state was the "Republic of Vietnam" (Việt Nam Cộng hòa; République du Viêt Nam).
 The North was known as the "Democratic Republic of Vietnam".

 Việt Nam ([vjə̀tnam]) was the name adopted by Emperor Gia Long in 1804.
 It is a variation of "Nam Việt" (南 越, Southern Việt), a name used in ancient times.
 In 1839, Emperor Minh Mạng renamed the country Đại Nam ("Great South").
 In 1945, the nation's official name was changed back to "Vietnam".
 The name is also sometimes rendered as "Viet Nam" in English.
-The term "South Vietnam" became common usage in 1954, when the Geneva Conference provisionally partitioned Vietnam into communist and capitalist parts.

-Other names of this state were commonly used during its existence such as Free Vietnam and the Government of Viet Nam (GVN).
+Before 1954, the three regions of Vietnam were often translated into English as North, Central, and South Viet-Nam.
+Following the 1954 partition of Vietnam into communist and anti-communist parts, it was recommended to refer to Vietnam south of the 17th parallel as Southern Vietnam, but later on, South Vietnam became common usage.
+Other names commonly used during its existence include Free Vietnam and the Government of Viet Nam (GVN).